erento/angular-api-client/README.md

   Examples: `/api/user/:id` or `/api/user/:name/:lastname` ...

-  If url includes the wildcard it will be validated with an input defined in the property `urlPathParameters` and replaced by provided value.
+  If the url includes the wildcard it will be validated with an input defined in the property `urlPathParameters` and replaced by the provided value.

 #### Optional properties:

 - __urlPathParameters__

-  This is required when the deeplink is included in url.
+  This is required when the wildcard is included in the url.

-  Example: `{role: 'admin'}` with url: `/user/:role` will generate: `/user/role`
+  Example: `{role: 'admin'}` with the url: `/user/:role` will generate: `/user/role`

 - __queryParameters__

   Query parameters define query part.
-It is array of tuple of `key, value`.
+It is an array of a tuple of `key, value`.

   _Examples:_